 Polycrystalline and Monocrystalline solar panels have solar cells made of silicon slices or wafers.
 To build a polycrystalline or monocrystalline solar panel, slices are placed into rows and columns which creates a rectangle covered with a glass sheet, then also framed together.
 Polycrystalline solar panels and monocrystalline solar panels are made in this manner.

-Monocrystalline PV panels and Polycrystalline PV panels consists of silicon cells designed in slices.
-However, monocrystalline and polycrystalline have differences with the architecture of the silicon designs.
+Monocrystalline PV panels and Polycrystalline PV panels consist of silicon cells designed in slices.
+However, monocrystalline and polycrystalline have differences in the architecture of silicon designs.
 A single pure crystal is used to construct solar cells which are used in the design of monocrystalline PV panels.
-Designing Polycrystalline solar panel solar cells, pieces of silicon crystals are melted together to form a mould before they’re cut into slices or wafers.
+Designing Polycrystalline solar panel solar cells, pieces of silicon crystals are melted together to form a mold before they’re cut into slices or wafers.

 Thin-Film solar panel materials

 Thin-film solar panels are made from multiple different materials.
 The most common material used to create thin-film solar panels is, cadmium telluride or CdTe.
 Engineers place a layer of CdTe between transparent conducting layers to assist with capturing sunlight.
 A glass layer is placed on the top of the solar panel for extra protection.

 Amorphous silicon (a-Si) can also be used to build thin-film solar panels.
 Amorphous silicon (a-Si) is almost the same as what is used in the compassioning of monocrystalline and polycrystalline solar panels.
 However, thin-film solar panels are not made up of solid silicon slices or wafers.

 Copper Indium Gallium Selenide (CIGS) is also used as a material to construct thin-film solar panels.
 All elements are placed between layers that make up the CIGS panels.
 Electrodes are placed on the front and the back of the solar material to allow capturing of electrical currents.